 The Windows Release Preview came three days ago.
 I decided to download the ISO and give it a quick run through to see if it’s really as horrible as people claim it is.
 The short answer: it is.
 My opinion?
-It will throw off any average computer user.
+Except for the new look given to Windows Virtual Desktop, it will throw off any average computer user.

 Things are seriously different, and not in a good way.
 I’ll go through the issues I have as we go along.
 This will be a quick review since I didn’t have time to go through every little nook and corner of Windows 8.
 It’s also my first time trying it, so if I seem a bit clueless, think of it like how an inexperienced user views the OS.

 This review has lots of pictures so bear with me if you have a slow-ish Internet connection.
 I’ll go through the setup phase to actually having the Metro interface and the Desktop.
 Let’s see how that goes.

 Right, so when you boot up, you’ll see the screens that allow you to install the OS.
 Fortunately these haven’t changed much from Windows 7 and installing Windows 8 was a breeze and was completed quickly.

 This black window greets you when you first boot up.
 Nothing to be scared of.
 It moves on quickly.
 Interestingly, if you stare at that loading animation circle enough, you will experience an optical illusion and see a grey-ish circle on which the white dots are spinning!
 Might just be me though!